Health Care For ALL

 Every other country in the developed world has found a way to finance healthcare through non-profit mechanisms.
 The United States is the only developed country where the healthcare system is administered by for-profit companies, and that’s the core problem.

-Universal health care must include guaranteed coverage for all women’s health-related issues.
+Universal coverage solves the crisis of Women’s Health.
 Our maternal death rate is one of the highest of any developed nation (and Texas has the highest rate in the country!), with the rate increasing over the last decade.
 We must address this horrific situation, in part by supporting the organizations that help women the most, such as Planned Parenthood.